carpentries-incubator/pangenomics/_episodes/03-Anvi'o.md

-## The basic process to construct a pangenome starting with genbank files
+## Get all ready to start the Anvi'o workflow to build a pangenome

-To start using Anvi'o, activate the conda environment used to installation.
+To start using Anvi'o, activate the conda environment **Pangenomics**
-Instead of (base), the beginning of the line code will be (Pangenomics) indicated that the environment is active.

 ~~~
 conda activate Pangenomics
 ~~~